davemeckin/Internet_of_Everything/React_p5_OSC/React_p5_OSC.md

   }
 ```

-Your final App.js file should look like this"
+Your final App.js file should look like this:

 ```javascript
 import React, { Component } from "react";